sufyanahmad7/Automated_Birthday_Wisher/README.md

 ## :bowtie: Reflections

-I am intrigued how data automation can really help us and would like to use this technology to help my fellow colleagues at the workplace.
+I am intrigued how data automation can really help us save time and would like to use this technology to help my fellow colleagues at the workplace.

 Difficulty Level: 3️⃣